 By 2001, Revatex had closed their massive 10,000-square-foot factory in Los Angeles, shifting much of their production to local contractors.
 By 2003, the Revahs had largely stepped away from JNCOs, with different licensees reviving it periodically over the years.
 But in 2019, Milo Revah returned to the brand and relaunched it with the help of his daughter, Camilla, offering a line of products up to a classic 50-inch leg in an effort to capture an older and possibly more nostalgic customer.

 But why did JNCOs resonate in the first place?
 They actually had a practical application—if you were a skateboarder.
 The jeans could easily fit over kneepads or Rollerblades, making them easy to wear if you wanted to skate in stealth mode.
 But for most kids, they didn’t have any gear to hide.
 They just wanted to adopt what they perceived to be the style preferred by those on the outskirts of society—or at least the fun, relatively safe section of the outskirts that appealed to suburban teens.
 The more adults complained, the more kids wanted to wear them.
 JNCOs were just the latest in a long line of fashion trends, from bobby socks to bell bottoms, that announced a kid had their own identity and could make their own choices.
-JNCOs may have looked silly to some, but that’s exactly the reason they felt so right to others.
+Vintage JNCO jeans might still look silly to some, but that’s exactly the reason they felt so right back in the ’90s to others.

 This story has been adapted from an episode of Throwback on YouTube.

 A version of this story ran in 2021; it has been updated for 2024.